-Connection sizes for the different cabinet sizes are 8 & 10".
-The MaxAir 30, 50, 70 cabinets have an 8" connection and the MaxAir 100 cabinet has a 10" connection.
-It is recommended that the trunk duct be started at 8" or 10" diameter minimum even if a smaller diameter duct will handle the design number of outlets.
+Connection sizes for the different cabinet sizes are 6 & 8".
+It is recommended that the trunk duct be started at 6" or 8" diameter minimum even if a smaller diameter duct will handle the design number of outlets.
 After 30' in length the duct can be reduced in size if required (reduce at a rate of one size per 10' length maximum).